AdobeDocs/platform-learn.en/help/queries/understanding-data-usage-patterns-with-query-service.md

 # Understanding Data Usage Patterns with Query Service

-This video shares tips and best practices for running queries in the query editor in the Platform user interface, PSQL clients, business intelligence (BI) solutions and the HTTP API.
+This video shares tips and best practices for running queries in the query editor interface, PSQL clients, business intelligence (BI) solutions and the HTTP API.

 >[!VIDEO](https://video.tv.adobe.com/v/29811?quality=12)